ANNarchy/ANNarchy/docs/manual/Populations.rst

 Populations
 ***********************************

 Once the ``Neuron`` objects have been defined, the populations can be created.

-Let us suppose we have defined the following neural object in a rate-coded context (everything is similar for spiking networks):
+Let's suppose we have defined the following rate-coded neuron:

 .. code-block:: python